-Further the Nomination and Remuneration Committee and the Board of Directors of the Company, at their meeting held on August 2, 2019, approved the appointment of Mr. Sekharipuram Narayanan Subrahmanyan as Non-Executive Vice Chairman of the Company with effect from August 2, 2019.
+The Nomination and Remuneration Committee and the Board of Directors of the Company, at their meetings held on August 2, 2019, approved the appointment of Mr. Sekharipuram Narayanan Subrahmanyan as Non-Executive Vice-Chairman of the Company with effect from August 2, 2019.